fidelis24/fidelis24/README.md

 > When you want something, all the universe
 > conspires in helping you to achieve it.

+For everyone reading this, get tripped and come back up.
+We can do this!

 <!--
 **fidelis24/fidelis24** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.